farisachugthai/pyreadline/doc/source/modes.rst

 Modes
 =====

-The following is the base mode class that all concrete classes utilize.
+.. automodule:: pyreadline.modes
+   :members:
+   :undoc-members:
+   :show-inheritance:

 Base
 -----

+The following is the base mode class that all concrete classes utilize.

 .. automodule:: pyreadline.modes.basemode
    :members:
    :undoc-members:
    :show-inheritance:

 Here are the different modes that user's can operate in.